How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 Phase 1: Facebook Live with No Scoreboard (2018-2021)

-Sarah started with the simplest possible setup: her phone, a tripod, and Facebook Live.
+Summer started simple: phone, tripod, and Facebook Live.

 "I started streaming with no scoreboard at all...
-I would make sure to call out the score regularly, the time regularly, so that people knew, but visually, if you were looking at it, it was very hard."
+I would make sure to call out the score regularly."

 Phase 2: OBS Studio with Custom Canva Scoreboards (2022-2024)

-A dad from Arizona who ran a streaming business sent Sarah his entire setup documentation, introducing her to OBS Studio and YouTube streaming.
+A dad from Arizona who ran a streaming business sent Summer his entire setup documentation, introducing her to OBS Studio and YouTube streaming.

 She upgraded her equipment: Microsoft Surface laptop, Elgato Stream Deck (programmable keypad), and custom scoreboards built in Canva.